Fencing: Protective clothing

 The jacket is form-fitting, and has a strap (croissard) that passes between the legs.
 A small gorget of folded fabric is sewn in around the collar to prevent an opponent's blade from slipping under the mask and along the jacket upwards towards the neck.
+It must be made entirely from a cloth able to resist a pressure of 800N.
+The jacket includes a lining so that there is a double thickness of material for the sleeve down to the elbow of the sword arm and on the torso.
 Fencing instructors often wear more resistant kit, as additional protection from the frequent hits an instructor endures.